ksu-cs-textbooks/cis400/content/D-milestones/04-milestone-2/_index.md

 * The KSU.CS.CodeAnalyzers NuGet package installed in your project will automatically flag issues with for naming and commenting conventions in your code with warnings.
 Be sure to address these!

+* Create a new feature branch for your milestone and commit your changes to it, and only merge it back into the master branch when you've completed the assignment.

+{{% notice tip %}}
+You may be wondering why we ask you to create a feature branch rather than working in `main`, especially as it seems extra work.
+There are two reasons:
+1. It is good practice for the future when you are working on a team.
+Each team member typically has their own branch.
+That way, as you add incomplete code to your branch, your changes don't impact the other team member's work.
+You only merge your new features to `main` when they are complete, tested, and working.
+2. If the UTA asks you to correct a mistake in a former milestone and re-commit, you can switch back to that branch, fix the mistake, create a new release and turn it in.
+All _without_ being impacted by your half-done work on the new milestone branch.
+Then, you can merge the update to `main` into your current milestone branch so that you have them moving forward.
+{{% /notice %}}

 ## Enum Classes

-All enums should reside in the `DinoDiner.Data.Enums` namespace and be placed in an _Enums_ folder within the Data project in your solution.
-Each should be placed in a file named according to the enum, i.e. `ServingSize` should be defined in _ServingSize.cs_.
+Each enumeration should be placed in a file named according to the enum, i.e. `ServingSize` should be defined in _ServingSize.cs_.

 The needed enumerations are:

-* `WingSauce` - Sauces available for wings
+* `EggStyle` - The various ways an egg can be prepared
+  * SoftBoiled
+  * HardBoiled
+  * Scrambled
-  * Buffalo
+  * Poached
-  * Teriyaki
+  * SunnySideUp
-  * Honey Glaze
+  * OverEasy

 * `ServingSize` - The size of the menu item
   * Small